isomerpages/aic-yearbook/_amplifying-care/Supporting care delivery.md

 ---
 # Supporting care delivery

 **Our people and systems deliver quality care to communities all around Singapore.
 As such, AIC continuously strives to incorporate better methods and strategies to improve our initiatives, workflows, and processes to meet the care our population needs.
-Through constant development, we are strengthening Singapore’s capabilities to create vibrant engagements with seniors through our network of Community Care Organisations.**
+Through constant development, we are strengthening Singapore’s capabilities to create vibrant engagements with seniors through our network of Community Care Organisations (CCOs).**

 ## OurSG Grants Portal